top of page

 Brisbane: 0421 223 882 (Aaron)

-Loving Life Support Services is an NDIS provider on the Gold Coast and Sunshine Coast, offering personalised disability support tailored to each participant.
-We provide 1:1 NDIS support, School Leaver Employment Supports (SLES), and small, inclusive NDIS social groups and day programs for teens, young adults, and adults.
-Whether you’re looking for ongoing 1:1 NDIS support or exploring NDIS supports for the first time, our experienced support workers are here to help.
-We service suburbs across the Gold Coast including Southport, Nerang, Labrador, Helensvale, and surrounding areas.
+Loving Life Support Services is a trusted NDIS provider on the Gold Coast and Sunshine Coast, delivering personalised disability support services tailored to each participant.
+We provide flexible NDIS support, including 1:1 support, School Leaver Employment Supports (SLES), and structured NDIS social groups and day programs for teens, young adults, and adults.

 © 2024 Loving Life Support Services Disability Support Service Gold Coast